For Prospective Students

 Auditions for department major productions are not limited to drama majors; however students must be enrolled in drama courses.
 Additionally, more “open” auditions are held for a variety of workshops and other theatrical presentations which the department sponsors, and these auditions are open to any interested students.
 In addition to what we do within the department, there is a great deal of extracurricular theatrical activity at Vassar.
 A few years ago, the college established a new facility called the Susan Stein Shiva Theater in what had been a part of the old buildings-and-grounds complex.
-This new black box theater was created for the exclusive use of extracurricular student theater groups at Vassar, and the student-directed plays are presented in the Shiva Theater nearly every weekend of the academic year.
+This black box theater was created for the exclusive use of extracurricular student theater groups at Vassar, and the student-directed plays are presented in the Shiva Theater nearly every weekend of the academic year.
 Some of these are original works written by Vassar students.